Every company needs to spend money to make money. It's a cliché, but it's also undoubtedly true.

 A spend management platform

 The only way to reduce operating costs is to first track your spending, then look for areas to cut.
-This is far more difficult if you can’t log and categorise every payment easily.
+This is far more difficult if you can’t log and categorize every payment easily.

 If it’s your personal responsibility to squeeze G&A expenses, this is perfect.